What Are Adaptogenic Herbs | Teelixir

 - Potential reduction of depression and anxiety symptoms

-- Acceleration of wound healing
+- May help support wound healing

 To conclude